“The best way to kill a snake is to set a lethal trap.” — Barber Coleman, Into the Outback, a Survival Guide for the Adventurous

 Emerging from an alarming spike in Artaudian virtual reality, Belladonna revolved, eclipsing herself, mask upon mask.
 From inside the nerve centre of the novel’s strategy, her precious and blessed body was attached with sensors, GPS and cameras, and radiated a cryptic wisdom.

 Every single little thing B encountered in her immediate environment appeared as a distinct, granular object.
 Squirrels, birds or humans and non-beings such as carpets, gates or grass—each thing, animate or inanimate, was specific, definite and separate, and for B none had any sensual, emotional or intellectual connotation.
-They were self-integrated, whole and distinct forms, yet B could not understand or interpret their purpose or meaning.
+They were self-integrated, whole and distinct forms, yet B could not interpret their purpose or meaning.
 The usual reasons were arbitrary.
 Any fact or practical truth conveyed by their form or content was impossible to comprehend.
 It was as if any given object was unknown and unfathomable to all except the vast, incommunicable intelligence of nature far beyond the grasp of any individual.